lukechanning/chowder-bucket/_posts/2016-02-03-convert-database-to-utf8.md

 Sadly, this method isn't full-proof.
 Converting your database's encoding is tricky, and you may need to go deeper down the rabbit hole.
 So if the EasyWayOut™ doesn't work, try this method:

-### Covert Database to UTF8 Using the Command Line
+### Covert Database to UTF-8 Using the Command Line

 We're going to have to use the command line from here.
 So put on those Sys Admin boots, and let's get rocking!

  1. SSH to your server with a user capable of accessing the database in question.
  2. Once you're there, enter the following line of code, replacing the information with your particulars.
-What we're doing here is dumping the database to the server, making sure to flag it with the encoding we want while skipping the charset entirely
+What we're doing here is dumping the database to the server, making sure to flag it with the encoding we want while skipping the current set statements entirely

         mysqldump -u username -p --default-character-set=latin1 --skip-set-charset dbname > dbname_dump.sql